 Financial outcomes are hard to quantify until a significant number of short and long-term contracts are realized, but strong connections are being made.
 Post-event surveys and comments from 2025 highlighted working relationships that started or evolved, and potential procurement opportunities are expected by Ktunaxa businesses.

-Multiple contracts have taken place between KNC businesses and large organizations such as Elk Valley Resources (EVR) and BC Hydro.
-Several majority owned Ktunaxa joint ventures with community economic development organizations are also underway.
-In addition, EVR and Interior Health have made significant artwork purchases, and more are expected in 2026.
+Multiple contracts have taken place between Ktunaxa businesses and large organizations such as Elk Valley Resources (EVR) and BC Hydro.
+Various new partnership discussions between Ktunaxa businesses and external entities are also underway.
+In addition, EVR made a significant Ktunaxa artwork purchases to display in their Sparwood and Vancouver Headquarters, and we are looking forward to similar projects in 2026/27.

 Showcasing the diverse capabilities of Ktunaxa companies in civil construction, environmental work, mining, transportation, and other industries is providing a valuable resource for contract fulfillment and new jobs will be created as the projects get underway.